dead-claudia/github-limits/README.md

 #### PR body

 - Min length: 0 characters
-- Max length: 262144 characters
+- Max length: 262144 bytes

 *This was verified by making PATCH requests to `/repos/{owner}/{repo}/pulls/{pull_number}` with `"body"` in body.
 This was also verified by adding longer body (262,145 characters) to a PR body in UI and confirmed with the error: `There was an error posting your comment: Body is too long`.*

+### Issue comments

+- min length: 1 character
+- Max length: 262144 bytes (65536~262144 characters depending on utf8-encoded size)

+*This was verified by POST-ing bodies of various sizes to a dummy issue via the V3 API.*

 #### List of starred items